-- R-INP in this case nothing needs to be done because if no :determiner attribute is specified in the SP, the linguistic realizer automatically assigns an indefinite article (a, an) to the entity; - R-DNP this triggers the assignment of the article the to the :determiner attribute in the SP; - R-DP here we must consider first if the concept in question is human or non-human.
+- R-INP in this case nothing needs to be done because if no :determiner attribute is specified in the SP, the linguistic realizer automatically assigns an indefinite article (a, an) if the entity is a common countable noun.
+If the entity is a proper noun or a mass noun, no indefinite article will be used; the same happens for adjectives and instances of any concrete datatype (a generic string, a number, a range of numbers, a date etc.). - R-DNP this triggers the assignment of the article the to the :determiner attribute in the SP (only for common nouns); - R-DP here we must consider first if the concept in question is human or non-human.
 This information must be available in the ontology, e.g. under the form of concepts as Non-Human-Entity and Human-Entity directly or indirectly subsuming the given concept.
 If human, we need to check if it's either Male or Female using the pronoun he or she respectively, or they if undefined.
 For non-human entities we use it.
-In the SP we assign one of {it, he, she, they} to the attribute :pronoun; - R-RPS nothing needs to be done here, because the SP structure will already lead the linguistic realizer to render the concept as a relative pronoun (see e.g. the process that involves actor c_n in Template 3; - R-PP the same considerations made for R-DP are valid here; the pronoun values of the set {it, he, she, they} are used and associated via the :pronoun attribute to the owner of a given concrete role; the linguistic realizer translates then the definite pronoun into the right possessive pronoun; - R-RPP for the generation of relative pronouns as possessives, nothing needs to be added to the SP.
+In the SP we assign one of {it, he, she, they} to the attribute :pronoun; - R-RPS nothing needs to be done here, because the SP structure will already lead the linguistic realizer to render the concept as a relative pronoun (see e.g. the process that involves actor $c_n$ in Template 3; - R-PP the same considerations made for R-DP are valid here; the pronoun values of the set {it,he, she, they} are used and associated via the :pronoun attribute to the owner of a given concrete role; the linguistic realizer translates then the definite pronoun into the right possessive pronoun;

+R-RPP for the generation of relative pronouns as possessives, nothing needs to be added to the SP.